Genesis 24:34-38, 42-49, 58-67

 66The servant told Isaac all the things that he had done.
 67Isaac brought her into his mother Sarah’s tent, and took Rebekah, and she became his wife.
 He loved her.
 Isaac was comforted after his mother’s death.

 “Isaac brought (Rebekah) into his mother Sarah’s tent, and took Rebekah, and she became his wife.
 He loved her” (v.
 67).
-Thus the foundation is laid for God’s plan to go forward.
-When Abraham and Sarah die, Isaac and Rebekah are positioned to assume leadership of God’s people.
+This “underlines that Rebekah is the new Sarah, just as Isaac is the new Abraham” (Wenham, 152).

 SCRIPTURE QUOTATIONS are from the World English Bible (WEB), a public domain (no copyright) modern English translation of the Holy Bible.
 The World English Bible is based on the American Standard Version (ASV) of the Bible, the Biblia Hebraica Stutgartensa Old Testament, and the Greek Majority Text New Testament.
 The ASV, which is also in the public domain due to expired copyrights, was a very good translation, but included many archaic words (hast, shineth, etc.), which the WEB has updated.